 Assuming that your employer can offer any explanation at all for terminating your employment, you must next consider whether you can prove that the reason is just a pretext, a cover-up for discrimination.
 You may be able to prove that the employer’s stated reason is just a cover-up or pretext for discrimination if you can prove any of the following:

 - The stated reason is insufficient to have actually motivated your discharge

-- The stated reason is so riddled with errors that your employer could not have legitimately relied upon it
+- The stated reason is so inaccurate that it could not have been a reasonable justification for termination

 - Your protected status is more likely to have motivated your employer than the stated reason

 - Powerful direct or circumstantial evidence of discrimination